 Option 1: Vietnam Women’s Museum.
 Highly acclaimed, the museum displays highlights of Vietnam’s vast cultural diversity and the significant role women play in Vietnamese society.

 Option 2: Hoa Lo Museum: Step back in time to the days of the Vietnam War at the "Hanoi Hilton."
-Once home to POWs, the exhibits include photographs, artifacts, and displays.
+Once home to POWs, the exhibits include photographs, artefacts, and displays.

 Conclude the exploration with a stroll through Hanoi’s Old Quarter.
 A maze of alleyways and hidden treasures, learn about local life in the ‘36-guilds’ as you weave through the frenetic streets on foot.